 6 to 8pm

-On Nationalism, Patriotism, and Radical Dissent features Dread Scott– whose artwork figures prominently in The 8th Floor’s current exhibition Revolution from Without… – in dialogue with fellow activist Joey Johnson and civil rights lawyer Ronald L. Kuby, moderated by Rubin Foundation Director Sara Reisman.
-The discussion reflected on the politics surrounding Scott’s artwork What Is the Proper Way to Display a U.S. Flag?, and his activism with Johnson in response to the Flag Protection Act of 1989.
+On Nationalism, Patriotism, and Radical Dissent featured Dread Scott – whose artwork figures prominently in The 8th Floor's current exhibition Revolution from Without... – in dialogue with fellow activist Joey Johnson and civil rights lawyer Ronald L. Kuby, moderated by Rubin Foundation Director Sara Reisman.
+The discussion reflected on the politics surrounding Scott's artwork What Is the Proper Way to Display a U.S. Flag?, and his activism with Johnson in response to the Flag Protection Act of 1989.
 The three panelists – Johnson, Kuby, and Scott – discussed their involvement in United States v.
 Eichman (1990), a landmark case on freedom of expression as it relates to desecration the flag, from the perspective of activist, lawyer, and artist.
 The discussion touched on art historical precedents of censorship as well as artwork involving the flag, asking whether a symbol of the state, like the U.S. flag, should be above critique.

 Gregory 'Joey' Johnson was the defendant in the U.S. Court case, Texas v Johnson (1989), that decided burning the American flag in protest is constitutionally protected speech.
 He is a member of the Revolution Club.